INFLAMMATION, PAIN, GLUTEN, AND THE LEAKIES

 Using the discredited psychiatrist STEPHEN BARRETT (or HERE; a colleague of HALL & GORSKI) as the source of their information, Wiki went on to describe Leaky Gut Syndrome as, "a hypothetical, medically unrecognized condition... claims for the existence of "leaky gut syndrome" as a distinct medical condition are mostly made by nutritionists and practitioners of alternative medicine... an opportunity to promote a number of alternative health remedies including diets, herbal preparations, dietary supplements... probiotics, herbal remedies, gluten-free foods, and low FODMAP, low sugar, or antifungal diets, but there is little evidence that the treatments offered are of benefit."
 In light of the peer-reviewed science --- much of it decades old --- this is a harsh indictment for us ALTERNATIVE MEDICINE QUACKS.

-Despite what Barrett says, there is a veritable mountain of evidence that Leaky Gut Syndrome not only exists, but is intimately associated with massive amounts of physical suffering and CHRONIC PAIN --- particularly in those consuming the massive quantities of HEAVILY PROCESSED CARBOHYDRATES ubiquitous to the SAD (Standard American Diet).
-Those who follow my blog won't be surprised to see that I have written about every topic Barrett mentions, as well as the intimate way(s) they are all related to each other.
+Despite what Barrett says, there is a veritable mountain of peer-reviewed evidence that Leaky Gut Syndrome not only exists, but is intimately associated with massive amounts of physical suffering and CHRONIC PAIN --- particularly in those consuming large quantities of HEAVILY PROCESSED CARBOHYDRATES that are ubiquitous to the SAD (Standard American Diet).
+Those who follow my blog won't be surprised to see that I have written about every topic Barrett mentions, along with the intimate way(s) they are all related to each other.
+I go a step further by always giving you the study's name as well as the journal it came from.

 If you go to PubMed, you can see just how few studies have been specifically done on LEAKY GUT SYNDROME --- only 180.
 However, plug in 'Increased Intestinal Permeability' and that number jumps to 3,500.
-This doesn't count searches for other terms commonly associated with LGS (increased, intestinal permeability, intestinal hyperpermeability, abnormal gut permeability, gut barrier insufficiency, mucosal dysfunction, intestinal epithelial aberrations, and a plethora of others).
+This doesn't count searches for other terms commonly associated with LGS (increased, intestinal permeability, intestinal hyperpermeability, abnormal gut permeability, gut barrier insufficiency, mucosal dysfunction, intestinal epithelial aberrations, along with dozens of others).
 By my reckoning, there are at least 12,000 studies related to this topic, and maybe several times that number.

 Just to show you how far removed from reality Barrett and his brethren are, if we take a quick look at Intestinal Hyperpermeability as it relates to MS, we immediately find two studies that were published over twenty years apart, but telling us essentially the same thing.